bbc/morty-docs/README.md

 # Morty docs

 ## Overview
 Morty docs is a library to enable documentation to be generated as a static website, to allow users to consume the content in an easily accessible format.
-It takes an array of files and creates a static website.
+It takes an array of markdown files and creates a static website.

+Morty is specifically aimed at requiring little to no change in the markdown files.

 ## Checkout the project
 `git clone git@github.com:bbc/morty-docs.git`